Samsung/tizen-docs/docs/application/tizen-studio/extension-sdk/inmobi.md

         result = adobject.BannerAdSetRefreshInterval(adhandle, 40);
         ```

-     2. The game can positon ads at predefined positions using the BannerAdSetPosition() function.
+     2. The game can position ads at predefined positions using the BannerAdSetPosition() function.
 Adlib takes care of device orientation changes.

         ```
         result = adobject.BannerAdSetPosition(adhandle, BANNER_AD_POS_TOP_CENTER);
         ```

-        The game can positon the ad to any (x, y) position using the BannerAdSetMove() function.
+        The game can position the ad to any (x, y) position using the BannerAdSetMove() function.
 The game is responsible for handling the device orientation changes in this situation.

         ```
         result = adobject.BannerAdSetMove(adhandle, 100, 200);